Poweruser/MinetickMod-1.6.x/README.md

 This is my mod of the popular [Craftbukkit Minecraft server](https://github.com/Bukkit/CraftBukkit).
 Its main purpose is to increase the server's processing speed, by introducing multithreading and other optimizations.
 And while I'm at it, fixing bugs that I found.

 Developement started privately back in April of 2013.
 Since May 1st (Minecraft version 1.5.1 at that time) this mod is powering the server [Minetick](www.minetick.de) every day.
-Which means that this mod is pretty well tested already.

 The main achievements so far:

 - Prioritized parallel processing of the entities of different worlds
 - Queued, limited and parallel chunk generation in different worlds
 - Main thread independent creation, orebfuscation and compression of chunk packets

+Parts of the changes are pretty well tested already (like parallel ticking of entities), other parts that I added recently (like offloaded packet creation) still require lots of testing.

 Here is a (very abstract) graphical overview on what changed: